Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgWithdrawFromTreasuryResponse"></a>

 ### MsgWithdrawFromTreasuryResponse
-MsgWithdrawFromTreasuryResponse defines the Msg/WithdrawFromTreasury response type.
+MsgWithdrawFromTreasuryResponse is the Msg/WithdrawFromTreasury response type.